techno-nerd/ZombieGame/README.md

 - Right arrow: Move right
 - Space: Shoot
 - E: Switch hands
+- Q: Special move - Eradicate all zombies (does not give you points!)

 Zombies are going to move towards you, hence you will need to switch hands to shoot them

+## Tips and Tricks

+- You can hold down the Arrow keys but not the Space bar (get quick fingers and keep clicking Space!)
+- Don't get cornered
+- Save your special move for when you get slower (or don't?)

 # Good luck, and protect your brain!